-The annual course of monthly sums of precipitation from the period 1983-2018 is presented in Figure 4b.
-The driest months are April and May with the average 23 and 24 mm respectively.
+The annual course of monthly sums of precipitation from the period 1983-2018 is presented in Fig. 4b.
+The driest months are April and May with averages of 23 and 24 mm respectively.
 The highest precipitation is recorded in September reaching on average 75 mm.
-Trend analyses presented in Table 2 indicated statistically significant changes in January (3.51 mm/decade), September (19.67 mm/decade), and October (13.53 mm/decade).
+Trend analyses presented in Table 2 indicate statistically significant changes in January (3.51 mm per decade), September (19.67 mm/decade), and October (13.53 mm per decade).